 - Creates beautiful shimmering effect other sources do not produce

 - Light gives the aquarium a natural look

 - Some bulbs can last up to two years before they need replacement

 - Generate a lot of heat which increase water temperature inside the aquarium

 - Need to be aware of proper bulb placement so that there is ventilation inside the tank

-- May need a water chiller if bulbs give off too much heat
+- May require a water chiller if bulbs give off too much heat

-- May contain a small amount of mercury which means it needs to be disposed of in a special way
+- May contain a small amount of mercury which means it needs to be disposed of in a particular way

-Who knew aquarium lighting could be so complex and there could be so many choices?
+Who knew aquarium lighting could be so complicated, and there could be so many choices?

 It’s like lighting your own home…but for fish!

 Also, how do you want to spend your money illuminating your tank?
-Do you want to spend more money up front on bulbs or on your monthly bill?
+Do you want to pay more money upfront on bulbs or your monthly bill?